 Radionavigation Systems

-The position accuracy (95%) for a vessel using radionavigation systems – augmented by differential systems, where appropriate – can be assumed to be 10m.
-These systems provide absolute accuracy and absolute position information which should be used in conjunction with chart information.
-The accuracy of the chart has to be taken into account when using radionavigation systems.
+The position accuracy for a vessel using radionavigation systems can be assumed to be 10m (95%) or better therefore, the accuracy of the chart has to be taken into account when using radionavigation systems.

 Visual AtoN

-Generally, visual AtoN are not used to provide absolute accuracies, however, and importantly, they provide a good relative accuracy.less Thus, they are a good tool to determine the vessel’s position relative to relevant objects, such as fairway boundaries and hazards.
+Generally, visual AtoN are not used to provide absolute accuracies, however, and importantly, they provide a good relative accuracy.
+Thus, they are a good tool to determine the vessel’s position relative to relevant objects, such as fairway boundaries and hazards.

 Due to differing mooring arrangements, the position accuracy of floating short range AtoN is sometimes difficult to define.
 Floating AtoN positions are subject to variation because of water depth, tides, current, mooring type and the capabilities of the servicing vessel in positioning the AtoN anchoring device.